-Copyright in Scholarly Editions is held by the author; copyright in Association Editions is held by Atla.
+Copyright in individual submissions are held by the author and compiled works are copyrighted to Atla.
 Copyright in reprints remains with the original copyright holder with permission granted to Atla to make the digital version of the work available open access under the CC-BY-NC license.

 Works will be made available in EPUB and PDF format with some titles also available as Print on Demand for a reasonable price.